Chunp2/SDC_term1_proj3/README.md

-After the collection process, I had 22233 number of data points.
+After the collection process, I had 22233 of data points.
 I then preprocessed this data by normalization and cropping the image.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.